Coli-co/Check_in_system_api/README.md

 cat .env.example >> .env
 ```

-5. Execute the `start.sh` to run the application. you can send request to `http://localhost:3000` and add related endpoints.
+5. Execute the `start.sh` to run the application, and then you can send request to `http://localhost:3000` with related endpoints.

 ```
 chmod +x start.sh && sh start.sh